 The real story behind the 1928 A.J.C.
 Derby began on a Tuesday morning in August 1926 and the dispersal sale of E. G. Blume’s Woodlands Stud.
-Blume, originally from Queensland, was a prominent dealer in livestock and at one time had held extensive properties on the Thompson River.
+Edward Goddard Blume was one of Queensland’s best-known pastoralists, having moved to the colony in 1889-90.
+In the course of a few years, he had established himself with extensive properties on the Thompson River and beyond, including Bexley, Oakleigh Park, Yamburra, Forrester and Dunrobin stations.
+As a racing man, he was one of Queensland’s greatest supporters.
 In his first forays on the Turf, Blume had raced under the pseudonym of ‘F. J. Craven’ and in 1911 struck the jackpot with Lady Medallist, whom he bought as a tried horse and later that year won both the Craven Plate and Caulfield Cup with her.
 It was then that he decided to start a stud, buying the old Woodlands homestead on the middle Hunter where the late Henry Charles White had bred horses so many years before.
-Set amongst the limestone bluffs and the rich, alluvial soils of the Hunter Valley, Woodlands was and still is, one of Australia’s historic thoroughbred nurseries.

 Our chapter on the 1917 renewal of the A.J.C. classic narrated the early history of the Melton Stud and the emergence of The Welkin as Australia’s leading stallion.
 As we have seen, over the years The Welkin sired some wonderful youngsters and older middle-distance horses, and Ernest Clarke, who owned him, retained many of them to race in his colours.
 But when Clarke sold Gloaming as a yearling, he lost the best horse The Welkin ever got, and the only one to win an A.J.C.
 Derby.
 It seemed rather fitting, therefore, that when Ernest Clarke finally did manage to win the Derby at Randwick, it was with a homebred colt by Cyklon, the stallion that succeeded The Welkin at his famous stud.
 Cyklon’s history, and how he came to be installed at Melton Park, is worth relating.